fagongzi/manba/README.md

 Gateway provides the following extension points with the plugin mechanism of go1.8

 * Filter
    Use the plugin mechanism of go1.8 to write custom plugins and extend the gateway function.
-[How to write a custom filter] (./docs/plugin-filter.md)
+[How to write a custom filter](./docs/plugin-filter.md)